sarahbonnin/CRG_RIntroduction/exercise2.md

 </details>

 **6- Remove the 4th element of y: reassign.
-What is now the length of y?
+What is now the length of y ?**

 <details>
 <summary>